Tom Brady, Patriots Vets Call Out Team After Embarrassing Loss

 FOXBORO, Mass. — New England Patriots head coach Bill Belichick usually urges his team to “ignore the noise.”
 Did the entire team skip that meeting this summer?

-Based on how the Patriots performed Thursday night against the Kansas City Chiefs in the 42-27 loss, it appeared they had convinced themselves that they wouldn’t just win that game but go 19-0 and cruise to a third Super Bowl title in four years.
+Based on how the Patriots performed Thursday night against the Kansas City Chiefs in the 42-27 loss, it appeared they had convinced themselves they wouldn’t just win that game but go 19-0 and cruise to a third Super Bowl title in four years.

 The Patriots would be lucky to make the playoffs if they continue performing like they did in their Week 1 loss.